seasalt-ai/newweb/content/blog/en/71-activecampaign-vs-mailerlite-2024.md

 ---
 title: "ActiveCampaign vs. MailerLite: Which Email Marketing Service is Right for You in 2025?"
 metatitle: "ActiveCampaign vs. MailerLite | Email Marketing Service 2025?"
-date: 2024-04-01T10:25:00-08:00
+date: 2024-04-01 10:25:00-08:00
 draft: false
 author: Xuchen Yao
-description: MailerLite vs. ActiveCampaign, Which email service is right for you?
-Our in-depth comparison breaks down features, pricing, and more.
+description: "MailerLite vs. ActiveCampaign, Which email service is right for you?
+Our in-depth comparison breaks down features, pricing, and more."
 weight: 1
-tags: ["SeaChat", "Ecommerce", "Email Marketing"]
+tags:
+  - SeaChat
+  - Ecommerce
+  - Email Marketing
 image: images/blog/71-activecampaign-vs-mailerlite-2024/71-activecampaign-vs-mailerlite-2024.jpg
-canonicalURL: "/blog/activecampaign-vs-mailerlite-2025/"
+canonicalURL: /blog/activecampaign-vs-mailerlite-2025/
-url: "/blog/activecampaign-vs-mailerlite-2025/"
+url: /blog/activecampaign-vs-mailerlite-2025/
 ---

 Are you curious about email marketing?
 From finding the best email marketing software to crafting a winning email marketing strategy, this versatile tool offers endless possibilities.
 Discover how to target customers, land email marketing jobs, and leverage email marketing automation to drive business results.
 Before we get into all those juicy details, let's help you pick the right email marketing tool first.
 Today, we will compare two popular tools, [ActiveCampaign](https://www.activecampaign.com/) and [MailerLite](https://www.mailerlite.com/) for your considerations.